-Generally, you will need the support from 4 dedicated sources to conduct a successful data migration:
+Generally, you will need support from 4 dedicated sources to conduct successful data migration:

-- Functional team (usually from ERP system provider), who understand the ERP system data design and targeted business requirements.
+2. Functional team (usually from ERP system provider), who understands the ERP system data design and targeted business requirements.

-- Data migration team (usually from ERP system provider), who understand data profiling, cleansing, transformation and migration techniques.
+3. Data migration team (usually from ERP system provider), who understands data profiling, cleansing, transformation and migration techniques.
 The capability to document the migration processes at functional and technical level is a requirement for this team

 In fact, in the case when no one is knowledgeable about the legacy system’s structure, the data migration team may need to quickly educate themselves on the old system.
 The crucial point is to make sure the implementation teams can understand both the old and new systems as well as the business targets to conduct a successful ERP implementation.